What Equipment Do Chiropractors Use?

 1. Chiropractic Tables

-For adjustments which require extreme skill and precision, and which often include the chiropractic table as a part of the adjustment itself, a chiropractor cannot simply purchase any table for their offices.
-Multiple types of specially-designed and created chiropractic tables exist for the many differing styles of chiropractic care.
+Adjustments require extreme skill and precision and often include the chiropractic table as part of the adjustment.
+Chiropractors cannot simply purchase any table for their offices.
+Multiple types of specially designed and created chiropractic tables exist for the many differing styles of chiropractic care.

 List of Chiropractic Tables

-- Flexion Tables – Extremely common table because Flexion Distraction chiropractic technique is very common, and Flexion tables can contain airdrops or manual drops.
+- Flexion Tables are extremely common because the Flexion Distraction chiropractic technique is very common.
+Flexion tables can contain airdrops or manual drops.

-- Elevation Tables – Elevation tables are used by chiropractors who believe that patient height is important, and the table will place patients at the best height for the most comfort and greatest possible outcome.
+- Elevation Tables are used by chiropractors who believe that patient height is important.
+The table will place patients at the best height for the most comfort and greatest possible outcome.

 - Hi-lo Tables– In addition to raising patients horizontally, you can also raise them vertically with this table.
 This is particularly help for less mobile patients.

-- Stationary Tables– Low maintenance table with fewer moving parts.
-While they don’t offer the same advantages of some of the more complex tables, stationary tables have less that that can break or malfunction.
+- Stationary Tables are low maintenance table with fewer moving parts.
+They may not offer the same advantages of some of the more complex tables.
+However, stationary tables have less that that can break or malfunction.

-- Decompression Tables– Designed mostly for accident victims and patients with degenerating, herniated, or bulging discs, these tables elongate the spine in an attempt to lessen pains in the back or leg area.
+- Decompression Tables are designed mostly for accident victims and patients with degenerating, herniated, or bulging diss.
+These tables elongate the spine in an attempt to lessen pains in the back or leg area.

 2. Ultrasound